stinb/plugins/Graph/Charts/README.md

 <img width="130" alt="image" src="https://github.com/user-attachments/assets/1747c847-70b8-432d-97e2-a22d99fb0718">

 A stacked bar chart is possible using clusters.
 Each cluster is a bar, with the cluster label appearing as the axis label for the bar.
 Each node is stacked in that clusters bar.
-Check out [bar_demo.upy](https://github.com/stinb/plugins/7.0/Graph/Charts/bar_demo.upy) for an example.
+Check out [bar_demo.upy](https://github.com/stinb/plugins/blob/7.0/Graph/Charts/bar_demo.upy)for an example.
 Note that the scale is always linear, so the bar_demo.upy plugin suffers from huge chart areas when there's a mix of small and large values.

 ## Matrix layout
 The "matrix" layout is intended to display a graph as a matrix.
 So, nodes are displayed as the axis and edges are squares inside the matrix.
 Clusters are supported and form frames around the edge squares.
 The x and y axis can be different by setting an "axis" attribute on the cluster equal to x or y.